ensisoft/detonator/README.md

   $ cmake -G "Unix Makefiles" --DCMAKE_BUILD_TYPE=RelWithDebInfo
   $ make -j16 install
 ```
-Then in order to profile and analysze the output use the combination of valgrind and kcachegrind.
+Then in order to profile and analyze the output use the combination of valgrind and kcachegrind.
 For example:
 ```
   $ cd gamestudio/audio/test/